 King Sagar ordered all his sons to find the Horse.
 The 60000 sons found the horse next to the holy sage in his ashram.
 Thinking that the sage had stolen it, he was blamed for the break-in and was insulted by all the sons.
 The assault woke him up from the meditation in anger.
 The furious sage with the yogic fire of his eyes burnt all the princes into ashes.

 King Sagar on hearing this, pleaded for forgiveness to the sage.
-The sage then demanded to bring the scared river Ganga, down from the heaven to bring salvation to all of his sons.
+The sage then demanded to bring the sacred river Ganga, down from heaven to bring salvation to all of his sons.
 Sagar’s descendants Bhagiratha pleaded to Brahma to send Ganga down to the Earth to purify the souls of the sixty thousand sons.
 Following, Brahma agreed and sent Ganga to the Earth.
 But, Ganga, feeling offended sought to sweep away the Earth with her plunge.
 Brahma told Shiva to break the plunge of Ganga.
 So, Lord Shiva received her in his interlocks and tangled her in his hair.
 Ganga became helpless as the lock was so strong.
 Thus, Ganga then fell on his head.
 The river flowed through his matted hair and fell to the Earth and eventually to the underworld, cleansing the souls.

 Hence the Ganga is divided into three parts.
 The one that remained in the heaven is called Mandakini, The part that came down to earth is known as Ganga and the part lowering the rear region is called Bhagirathi, named after the king Bhagirath.